Igor Kraev: Early career

-Born on April 11, 1963 in Sochi, Krasnodar krai, USSR.
+Born on April 11, 1963, in Sochi, Krasnodar krai, USSR.
 Moved to Sevastopol (then-USSR) in early childhood.
 In 1986 graduated from Sevastopol instrument-making institute (now Sevastopol National Technical University) as shipbuilding engineer.

 He started making music in school times.
-He created his own band in school, and later, while student, he played in popular Sevastopol youth bands Skif and Panorama.
+He created his own band in school, and later, while a student, he played in popular Sevastopol youth bands Skif and Panorama.
 In 1986-87 he acted as keyboardist, arranger and vocalist at the rock band Stadion.
 In 1987 he participated in making of eponymous album by that group, which in 1989 was published by monopolist Soviet record company Melodiya.

 In 1988 he returned to Panorama band which was functioning in Lunacharsky Sevastopol Drama Theatre.
 Igor Kraev wrote music for several plays by theatre director Roman Markholia that were later staged in theatres of Sevastopol, Riga and Kyiv, one of them "Rag Dolly" by William Gibson.
 Also, he, together with Vitaly Lvov and Yekaterina Trotsenko, participated in creation of orchestrations for Leonard Bernstein's "Candide" musical, staged in USSR for the first time in Kyiv and Sevastopol.

 In 1989–90 he participated in rock band Li.Der of Sevastopol, where recorded the album "Money for faith" as keyboardist and arranger.
 The album was also released by Melodiya in 1991.
 During this period he also recorded his solo album called "Sombatkhey" where he acted as composer, arranger and vocalist.